jasonwei20/jasonwei20.github.io/_pages/research.md

 {% include base_path %}

-My research in deep learning for medical image analysis, advised by <a href="https://www.hassanpourlab.com/" style="color:navy" target="_blank">Saeed Hassanpour</a>.
+My research is in deep learning for medical image analysis, advised by <a href="https://www.hassanpourlab.com/" style="color:navy" target="_blank">Saeed Hassanpour</a>.

 Papers
 ------